Carloseth/Algorithms-UFPA/README.md

 # Algorithms-UFPA
-A repo about algorithms using the Hidaka's list of exercises.
+A repo about algorithms that i solved.